Material-Blazor/Material.Blazor/README.md

 - See release notes at https://material-blazor.com/docs/ReleaseNotes.html;
 - View the project API documentation at https://material-blazor.com/docs; and
 - Material.Blazor is available at https://www.nuget.org/packages/Material.Blazor.
-- If you intend to submit pull requests please note that we use Git Flow with `develop` and `main` branches.
+- If you intend to submit pull requests please note that we use a gitub repository with a `main` branch upon which pull requests can be made.
 You can read [detailed development environment instructions](https://material-blazor.com/docs/articles/DevelopmentEnvironment.html) on our docs site.

 <br />
 <br />